boydaihungst/shonenmagazine-downloader/README.md

    - Run chrome with Disabled security flag:
       - Windows:
         - Clone Chrome shortcut on desktop, change it name to `Unsafe Google Chrome`
         - Right click on it.
-In the `Target:` input box, add: ` --disable-web-security --user-data-dir="C:\temp"` at the end.
-For example: `"C:\Program Files\Google\Chrome\Application\chrome.exe" --disable-web-security --user-data-dir="C:\temp"`.
+In the `Target:` input box, add: ` --disable-web-security --user-data-dir="C:\google-chrome-unsafe"` at the end.
+For example: `"C:\Program Files\Google\Chrome\Application\chrome.exe" --disable-web-security --user-data-dir="C:\google-chrome-unsafe"`.
 Then click `Ok` button to save.
         - From now on, you only use that `Unsafe Google Chrome` to download manga from `Shonenmagazine website`.
 For any other jobs, just use the normal `Google Chrome` desktop shortcut.
 Be aware that it's unsafe for normal jobs.

        - Linux:
-         - Start Unsafe Google Chrome: `google-chrome-stable --disable-web-security --user-data-dir="/tmp/chrome_dev"`
+         - Start Unsafe Google Chrome: `google-chrome-stable --disable-web-security --user-data-dir="$HOME/.config/google-chrome-unsafe"`
          - `google-chrome` or `google-chrome-stable` depends on your distro.

 ### Usage

 - Open any chapter of the manga in the browser: For example: https://pocket.shonenmagazine.com/episode/3270375685457628827